Reconnecting the SCI Community with

 Book an e-assist Handcycle Lesson for free

 Handcycling is a great way to explore the outdoors as the three large wheels give you an ability to roll a lot easier and a lot quicker than you could in a wheelchair.
 Add in an electric motor, which amplifies your strength as much or as little as you want, and the world is once again your oyster.
+Our all-wheel drive “beast mode” handcycle can even go up ski runs or up sandy/rocky fire roads.

 If you click on the “book lesson” link below you can request a reservation slot and we will follow up with instructions on how to proceed.